 Practica, Independent Studies, Theses, Dissertations

 Students registering for internships, practica, independent studies, theses or dissertations should be aware that these courses ordinarily require permission of the instructor and/or department chairperson prior to registration.
 Specific registration requirements for each course will appear in the Bulletin description; these requirements must be observed.
-In addition, students may not enroll for more than three credits of thesis or doctoral dissertation until the project prospectus has been approved at the department level and the composition of the committee has been verified by the Dean of the College of Graduate Studies.
+In addition, students may not enroll for more than three credits of thesis or doctoral dissertation until the project prospectus has been approved at the department level and the Dean of the College of Graduate Studies.

 If you do not wish to take a graduate course for credit you may register as an auditor, provided you obtain approval from the chairperson of the department prior to registration and are otherwise qualified.
 To qualify to audit a graduate course on or off campus you must meet the usual admission requirements for courses at or above the 600 level.
 No credit or grade is granted for an audited course, but such credit as the course normally would carry is included as part of your total load.
 No change from regular registration to audit nor from audit to regular registration is permitted after the completion of the Drop and Add period.
 Your responsibility to the class being audited is determined by the instructor of the class.
 Auditors pay the same fees required of students taking the course for credit.

 Students may drop or add classes any time during the Phase I or Phase II registration periods using the CMU Portal, or in person either in the Registrar’s Office (Warriner 212) or the Student Service Court (UC 119).
 Information regarding dates and procedures may be found in the appropriate Class Schedule.